akivamu/gg-ml-cc-in-docker/src/01_FirstStepsWithTF/README.md

 You can imagine those are just like table and row in relational database, but in column-oriented instead of rows.

 For example code, see `intro_to_pandas.py`

+## First steps with TensorFlow

+In this exercise, we will build a model to predict **median house value**, using the California's housing data.

+The technique here is running Linear Regression with Gradient Descent as optimizer.

+First, we start with using only 1 single feature as input: `total_rooms`.
+And the output is `median_house_value`.
+Our model will use `total_rooms` and `median_house_value` as training set `(x,y)`.

+Looking at the code, there is a complicated in `my_input_fn`.
+At this time, just consider it as an transformer original data into the structure that TF can use.

+The important steps here are:

+- `linear_regressor.train`: which trains the model by using our dataset `total_rooms` and `median_house_value`
+- `linear_regressor.predict`: which predicts the output according to the input `total_rooms`
+- `metrics.mean_squared_error`: calculate the error between predicts and real value `median_house_value`

+Then, we can examine the error, the parameters of our model after training `weight` and `bias`.
+We can plot the regression line to see that our model performs very bad.

+Time to improve our model!